-After the data were collected, AID, Inc. staff entered the results into CSPro using double data entry to ensure accurate keying of results.
+After the data were collected, local staff entered the results into CSPro using double data entry to ensure accurate keying of results.
 Two separate datasets were produced by (at least) two different data entry clerks.
 The two datasets were then compared for any keying errors.
 Errors found during the comparison were corrected to create a final dataset.
-A final dataset along with the original questionnaires were sent to MEASURE Evaluation/University of North Carolina, which completed the data analysis using STATA®.
+This dataset along with the original questionnaires were sent to MEASURE Evaluation/University of North Carolina, which completed the data analysis using STATA®.

-The country report was written by MEASURE Evaluation/Macro International Inc. technical staff and were vetted and revised with input from country representatives and stakeholders.
-St. George's University, Grenada, which assisted with the final phase of the country report review and revisions.
-A final regional report will be written with input from MEASURE Evaluation/Macro International Inc. technical staff and MOH officials responsible for the countries included in the survey.
+The country report was written by Macro International Inc. technical staff.
+St. George's University, Grenada, assisted with the final phase of the country report review and revisions.
+The final regional report will be written with input from Macro International

+Inc. technical staff, and MOH officials responsible for the programs included in the survey.